Max-Linear Regression by Convex Programming: Introduction

-Since max-affine model can approximate a convex function to an arbitrary accuracy, it has been utilized in numerous applications, particularly in machine learning and optimization.
-Recently it has been shown that an extension called \emph{max-affine spline operators} (MASOs) can represent a large class of \emph{deep neural networks} (DNNs) \citep{balestriero2018mad,balestriero2019geometry, balestriero2020max}.
+Since the max-affine model can approximate a convex function to an arbitrary accuracy, it has been utilized in numerous applications, particularly in machine learning and optimization.
+Recently it has been shown that an extension called the \emph{max-affine spline operators} (MASOs) can represent a large class of \emph{deep neural networks} (DNNs) \cite{balestriero2018mad,balestriero2019geometry, balestriero2020max}.
 They leveraged the model to analyze the expressive power of various DNNs.
-Max-affine model has also been leveraged to approximate Bregeman divergences in metric learning \citep{siahkamari2019learning} and utility functions in energy storage and beer brewery optimization problems \citep{balazs2016convex}.
+Max-affine model has also been leveraged to approximate Bregeman divergences in metric learning \cite{siahkamari2019learning} and utility functions in energy storage and beer brewery optimization problems \cite{balazs2016convex}.

-As mentioned above, the estimation for max-affine or max-linear regression is challenging due to the inherent nonlinearity in the model.
-In the literature, the max-affine regression problem has been studied mostly as a nonlinear least squares \citep{magnani2009convex,toriello2012fitting,hannah2013multivariate,balazs2016convex,ghosh2019max,ho2019dca}:
+As mentioned above, the max-affine and max-linear regression problems are challenging due to the inherent nonlinearity in the model.
+In the literature, the max-affine regression problem has been studied mostly as a nonlinear least squares \cite{magnani2009convex,toriello2012fitting,hannah2013multivariate,balazs2016convex,ghosh2021max,ho2019dca}:

-By utilizing a special structure in \eqref{eq:LSest}, a suite of alternating minimization algorithms have been developed \citep{magnani2009convex,toriello2012fitting,hannah2013multivariate}.
+By utilizing a special structure in \eqref{eq:LSest}, a suite of {iterative optimization algorithms} have been developed \cite{magnani2009convex,toriello2012fitting,hannah2013multivariate}.
 The fact that \eqref{eq:maxlinear} is a special case of piecewise linear function allows us to divide $\mb x_1,\ldots, \mb x_n$ into $k$ partitions based on their membership in the polyhedral cones

-that are pairwise \emph{almost disjoint}\footnote{We say two sets are almost disjoint whenever their intersection has measure zero with respect to an underlying measure.} and cover the entire space $\mbb{R}^p$.
+which are pairwise \emph{almost disjoint}\footnote{We say two sets are almost disjoint whenever their intersection has measure zero with respect to an underlying measure.} and cover the entire space $\mbb{R}^p$.
 In other words, $\mc C_j$ is determined according to which component achieves the maximum in the max-linear model in \eqref{eq:maxlinear}.
 If this oracle information is known a priori, then the estimation is divided into $k$ decoupled linear least squares given by